zhufuyi/sponge_doc/en/web-development-protobuf.md

 <br>

 Adding a custom API interface is relatively simple.
-You only need to define the API interface description in the proto file and then fill in the specific logic code in the generated template.
+You only need to define the API interface description in the proto file and then fill in the business logic code in the generated template.
 You don't need to write the entire API interface code as you would in traditional web development.
 This allows developers to focus on writing specific business logic.

 <br>